 Curtis Island Light +42 12’ 06, -69 02’ 54

 Guarding the entrance to the picturesque Camden Harbor, Curtis Island Light sits proudly near the keeper’s house.
 The lighthouse was re-built in 1896 and is best seen by boat or via a path off of Bayview Street near the intersection of Beacon Street.
 It’s light is now solar powered.

 This lighthouse was taken out of service in 1934 and is now privately owned.
 It is located on the east side of Rockport Harbor.
-The best viewing for this lighthouse is from Rockport Marine Park.
+The best viewing for this lighthouse is from Rockport Marine Park or by boat.
 The light was originally built in 1850 and stands 37 feet tall.

-Built in 182, Pemaquid Point Light is the lighthouse featured on the Maine State Quarter.
+Built in 1827, Pemaquid Point Light is the lighthouse featured on the Maine State Quarter.
 Set on 270 degrees of striated rock formations the 38 foot tower is almost 80 feet above sea level.
-The keepers house is now a fabulous Fisherman’s Museum.
+The keepers’ house is now a fabulous Fisherman’s Museum.
 The tower is open daily from 1-5pm Memorial Day through Columbus Day.

 Built in 1836 this 31 foot tower stands about 88 feet above sea leel and points the way to the Penobscot River and beyond.
 The light served as a critical beacon at the turn of the century when Bangor served as the busiest lumber port in the world.
 The keeper’s house is actively used as a Coast Guard station but you can enjoy walking the grounds and see sweeping views of the Penobscot River.
 The light is located in Stockton Springs.